 - And paste this ID number at the end of this link (after the = sign) https://search.google.com/local/writereview?placeid=

-First, you’ve probably noticed that the link is longer and we suggest you to use a tool to shorten it.
+First, you’ve probably noticed that the link is long, and we suggest you use a tool to shorten it.

-For example, bit.ly is a free short URL generator and can make this huge link into a reasonable size, which makes it simpler to share it anywhere.
+For example, bit.ly is a free short URL generator that can make this huge link a reasonable size, making it simpler to share it anywhere.

 Here is the difference:

-Please note: To use the Google review link generator, you need to have an existing GMB listing for your business.
-If not, hurry up and create one on Google My Business.
+Please note: To use the Google review link generator, you must have an existing GMB listing for your business.
+If not, hurry up and create Google Business porfile..
 It may take days before your listing is approved and shows up, so please be patient.